 Online quizzes helping customers to make decisions are a good way to get newsletter subscribers and nudge customers into buying.
 One of the tools that can help you with that is Sender.
 It allows you to easily create neat newsletters to stay in touch with customers.

 What’s your body type?
 Here’re the perfect pants for your shape.
 Tell us about your skin type, and we’ll let you know which products suit you best.
 Not sure which camera works best for you?
 We’ll help you find out.

 People make thousands of decisions every day.
 Make this one easier.

 Have a special place listing all the discounts and possible ways to save money while shopping at your store.
 Include up-to-date coupons and promo codes.

-People will often search for them on other sites, but what’s the guarantee they’ll come back to your store?
+People will oftentimes search for them on other sites, but what’s the guarantee they’ll come back to your store?
 Better to keep them on the website.

 6. Provide a seamless checkout experience.